 As more streets fill with cycling and pedestrian lanes, take the current trial period alongside Canal Saint-Martin, it is great fun as a foreigner to observe Parisians astride their steed!

 High heels.
 Berets.
 Dogs in baskets.
 Helmets.
 No helmets.
 Children being doubled to school or daycare.
 Uber Eats deliveries.
 Skirts flapping.
 Baskets, of all colours.
 And of course, baguettes peeking out here and there.

 Just be sure if you plan to join the cyclists that you lock your bike up.
 Paris is well known for its bicycle thefts.

-There are the first fifteen things about Parisian culture.
+These are the first 16 things about Parisian culture.
 There are many more anecdotes to share, one of which is that I love being called “Madame.”

 “Pardon, Madame.”
 “Merci, Madame.”

 It’s so much more personal than a plain Sorry or Thank you…

 What slice of Parisian culture attracts you the most?
 Chime in and let me know what you have observed.